 “Soon-To-Be Grandma Detained in Seoul For Suspicious Activity”

 I watched a Chinese foreign film called Looking Up.
 It was very good.
-It was interesting to view a slice of life film from China.
-It aided my understanding to their way of life from family pressure, to education stress, to trying to be different.
+It was interesting to view a slice of life filmed from China.
+It aided my understanding to their way of life from family pressure to education stress to trying to be different.

 This father was an engineer and was sent to prison when a bridge that he built collapsed.
 It was a lifelong stigma for him and his family.
 Once out of prison, he wanted to help raise his son.